OndrejZamazal/FCP/README.md

 Notice: The code is still experimental and some parts are "work in progress".

 ## Output:
-- FCP-options.csv, the list of categorization option for each ontology on input
+- FCP-options.csv, the list of categorization options for each ontology on input
 - blackList, the list of create black-list

 ## External java libraries